 Any comprehensive and sustainable response to addressing issues of financial inclusion must necessarily factor in the role of the market.
-This is because efficiency, innovation and cost effectiveness are key to serving the financial needs of the poor.
+This is because efficiency, innovation and cost-effectiveness are key to serving the financial needs of the poor.
 The financial sector does not ignore the poor because of biases, but because the transaction costs in serving them are high.
 Initiatives that reduce these costs will allow service providers to begin thinking of financial services for the poor as a business opportunity and not as an act of charity.
 Policy initiatives need to make financial services for the poor as attractive as those for the rich, and increase competition to serve them.
 To reduce transaction costs, public policy must facilitate the use of technology and the creation of low cost organizational structures to reach the poor.

 A new strategy for increasing access to financial services will require the creation of a vibrant ecosystem that supports financial inclusion.
-This calls for changes on several fronts. e areas are identified and are described in detail below:
+This calls for changes on several fronts.
+Six areas are identified and are described in detail below:

-A. An organizational structure that facilitates inclusion
+An organizational structure that facilitates inclusion

 The starting point for a vibrant ecosystem for financial inclusion is to ensure that the organizational architecture supports and creates institutions that can reach the poor.
-There is a growing consensus around the world that small business/farmer credit is best delivered by local small private or voluntary institutions, especially if standardized credit information is limited.
+The Committee recommends a two-pronged approach-first, to facilitate the creation of small finance banks, and second, to strengthen the linkages between large and small financial institutions.
+Both measures should be pursued with equal vigour.

-"Local" because someone who is part of the locality has much better information on who is creditworthy than someone who is either posted temporarily from a city, or someone who takes the bus everyday from the nearest town.
+There is a growing consensus around the world that small business/farmer credit is best delivered by local small private or voluntary Institutions, especially if standardized credit information is limited.
+Experiences in US, Europe, the Philippines, and other countries in the creation of small and local financial institutions are a case in point.
+These institutions should be 'local' because someone who is part of the locality has much better information on who is creditworthy than someone who is either posted temporarily from a city, or someone who takes the bus everyday from the nearest town.
 They are also better able to understand local farmer and business needs.
-"Small" because the center of decision making is close to the loan officer - he can get approval directly from the manager without the documentation, delays, and loss of information that would be incurred if he had to get approval from head office.
-"Private" or "voluntary" because the manager has the right incentives in handling flexible, low documentation, loans if he has a significant stake in the enterprise and its future.
-27 And finally, local, small, private or voluntary institutions have the low cost structure and low staffing costs (because their local hires will be paid at local wage rates instead of at city rates) that allow small loans to be profitable.
+'Small' because the centre of decision making is close to the loan officer-he can get approval directly from the manager without the documentation, delays, and loss of information that would be incurred if he had to get approval from head office.
+'Private' or 'voluntary' because the manager has the right incentives in handling flexible, low documentation, loans if he has a significant stake in the enterprise and its future.25 And finally, local, small, private or voluntary institutions have the low cost structure and low staffing costs (because their local hires will be paid at local wage rates instead of at city rates) that allow small loans to be profitable.
 In fact, successful micro-lenders, the moneylender and the microfinance institutions have precisely these characteristics.